julijan/structured/README.md

     - `serverStarted` - executed once the built-in http server is started and running.
 Callback receives Server (exported from node:http) instance as the first argument
     - `beforeRequestHandler` - runs before any request handler (route) is executed.
 Callback receives `RequestContext` as the first argument.
 Useful for example to set `RequestContext.data: RequestContextData` (user defined data, to make it available to routes and components)
     - `afterRequestHandler` - runs after any request handler (route) is executed.
 Callback receives `RequestContext` as the first argument
+    - `requestHandleError` - runs if there were errors while serving the request.
+Callback's result is sent as a response - a good use case is showing a "server error" page.
+Callback receives `RequestContext` as the first argument
     - `afterRoutes` - runs after all routes are loaded from `StructuredConfig.routes.path`.
 Callback receives no arguments
     - `beforeComponentsLoad` - runs before components are loaded from `StructuredConfig.components.path`.
 Callback receives no arguments
     - `afterComponentsLoaded` - runs after all components are loaded from `StructuredConfig.components.path`.
 Callback receives instance of Components as the first argument
     - `documentCreated` - runs whenever an instance of a [Document](#document) is created.
 Callback receives the Document instance as the first argument.
 You will often use this, for example if you want to include a CSS file to all pages `Document.head.addCSS(...)`
     - `beforeAssetAccess` - runs when assets are being accessed, before response is sent.
 Callback receives `RequestContext` as the first argument
     - `afterAssetAccess` - runs when assets are being accessed, after response is sent.
 Callback receives `RequestContext` as the first argument
     - `pageNotFound` - runs when a request is received for which there is no registered request handler (route), and the requested URL is not an asset.
+Callback's result is sent as a response - a good use case is showing a 404 page.
 Callback receives `RequestContext` as the first argument
     - **Callback to any of the `ApplicationEvents` is expected to be an async function**
 - `importEnv<T extends LooseObject>(smartPrimitives: boolean = true): T` - import ENV variables that start with `StructuredConfig.envPrefix`_ (if envPrefix is omitted from config, all ENV variables are returned).
 It is a generic method so that you can specify the expected return type.
 If `smartPrimitives = true` importEnv will convert the ENV values to type it feels is appropriate:
     - numeric values -> `number`